christystarr/ambiguoustaxa/README.md

 #set method to "widespread" or "numerous; set method_divide to "nodivide or "divide";

 ##The final file is ambiguous_APTC_results.csv in the "all" folder, which has the original taxa (InvName), the new taxa when
-#ambiguous taxa are assigned at the site level (sitetaxa) and the new taxa when ambiguous taxa are assigned at the dataset level (newtaxa)
+#ambiguous taxa are assigned at the site level (sitetaxa) and the new taxa when ambiguous taxa are assigned at the dataset level (newtaxa) according to the APTC_SG method
-# to produce final datasets for other common methods in Meredith et al., run extracode, part 2
+# to produce final datasets for other common methods in Meredith et al., run extracode, part 2 (below)

 setwd("C:/christy/examples") # set working directory where input files are located; columns must be the same as in example)